Programmer’s Guide

 # Create an in-memory instance of the ReportJob

-# When a job is created it is immediately in queued status
+# A new job is immediately in queued state

 assert report_job.queued?